sustainsw/sustainsw.github.io/pages/people.md

         {% capture intro_michael_ogara %}
         Dr O'Gara is a Neurology consultant at University Hospitals Plymouth.
         He has specialist interests in Acute Neurology and Functional Neurological Disorders (FND).
 He runs a specialist clinic in FND, serving patients from around the Southwest.
         {% endcapture %}
-        {% include person.html name="Michael Ogara" image="/assets/img/blank_profile.png"
+        {% include person.html name="Michael O'Gara" image="/assets/img/blank_profile.png"
         introduction=intro_michael_ogara %}

         {% capture intro_damjan_veljanoski %}
-        Mr Damjan Veljanoski AFHEA BSc (Hons) MBBS MRCS.
-Mr Damjan Veljanoski is an NIHR Academic Clinical Fellow at the University of Plymouth and Specialty Trainee (NTN) in Neurosurgery at the South West Neurosurgery Centre in  Derriford Hospital.
-He is developing a radiomics pipeline that applies machine learning and artificial intelligence to the pre-operative MRI scans of patients with brain tumours with the aim of predicting the biological tumour characteristics.
-This has the potential to risk-stratify patients and guide treatment planning, such as the timing of their surgery and predicting prognosis or recurrence.
+        Mr Damjan Veljanoski AFHEA BSc (Hons) MBBS MRCS is an NIHR Academic Clinical Fellow at the University of Plymouth and Specialty Trainee (NTN) in Neurosurgery at the South West Neurosurgery Centre in Plymouth.
+He is developing a radiomics pipeline that applies machine learning techniques to the pre-operative MRI scans of patients with brain tumours.
+Predict the biological tumour characteristics from imaging has the potential to risk-stratify patients and guide treatment decisions.
 He has completed an MSc module in Advanced Machine Learning and has attended a leading, international radiomics workshop.
 He is enthusiastic to foster research collaborations.
         {% endcapture %}
         {% include person.html name="Damjan Veljanoski" image="/assets/img/Damjan_Veljanoski.jpg"
         introduction=intro_damjan_veljanoski %}

         {% capture intro_ellie_edlmann %}
-        Dr Ellie Edlmann, FRCS Neurosurgery, PhD.
-She is a clinical lecturer in Neurosurgery with an academic interest in clinical trials, traumatic brain injury and chronic subdural haematoma.
+        Dr Ellie Edlmann, FRCS Neurosurgery, PhD is a clinical lecturer in Neurosurgery with an academic interest in clinical trials, traumatic brain injury and chronic subdural haematoma.
 Her clinical focus is neuro-oncology and trauma/head injury management.